void

 Background

-Tiszalök is also a place but because it is not on the railway line, so Hašek surely meant the former.
+Tiszalök is also a place, but as it is not on the railway line, Hašek surely meant the former.

 Quote(s) from the novel